thisisjonchen/mlnotes/README.md

 ### Recognizing Images
 One application of a neural network is in **computer vision** (CV), which takes as an input a picture and outputs what you may want to know, like maybe the identity of a profile picture.

-How to convert pictures to features?
+How do you convert pictures to features?
-- The picture, if 1000px x 1000px, is actually a 1000 x 1000 matrix of varying pixel intensity values which range from 0-255
+- The picture, if 1000px x 1000px, is actually a 1000 x 1000 matrix of varying pixel intensity values, which range from 0-255
 - If we were to "roll" up these values into a singular vector $\vec{x}$, then it would contain *1 million pixels* intensity values
   - How to roll up a matrix?
 One way is to do L &#8594; R, down one row, then go from R &#8594; L until you are done with the entire matrix

-A possible process may look like so for facial recognition:\
+A possible process may look like this for facial recognition:\
 Input Picture $(\vec{x})$ &#8594; HL1 &#8594; HL2 &#8594; HL3 &#8594; Output Layer &#8594; Probability of being person "XYZ"
 - HL 1 finds certain lines (looking at a small window)
 - HL 2 groups these lines into certain facial features (looking at a bigger window)
 - HL 3 aggregates these facial features into different faces (looking at an even bigger window)
 - The Output Layer tries to determine the match probability of identity

-A possible process may look like so for car identification:\
+A possible process may look like this for car identification:\
 Input Picture $(\vec{x})$ &#8594; HL1 &#8594; HL2 &#8594; HL3 &#8594; Output Layer &#8594; Probability of Car Detected
 - HL 1 finds certain lines (looking at a small window)
 - HL 2 groups these lines into certain car features (looking at a bigger window)